SMC-NCA: Semantic-guided Multi-level Contrast for Semi-supervised Temporal Action Segmentation: Experiments

 Temporal dependency modelling is crucial for the detection and segmentation of human actions in long videos \cite{farha2019ms,yi2021asformer}.
 For animal behaviours such as mouse social behaviour recognition in long videos, behavioural correlations are also of importance to infer the social behaviour label of each frame \cite{jiang2021multi}.
-Therefore, to demonstrate the generalisation and versatility of our proposed framework, we conduct experiments on our Parkinson’s Disease Mouse Behaviour (PDMB) dataset.
-Tab. \ref{tab:comparison_unsuper_pdmb} depicts that our proposed SMC outperforms ICC by a large margin, offering improvement of more than 20$\%$ for all metrics on the PDMB dataset.
+Therefore, to demonstrate the generalisation and effectiveness of our proposed framework, we conducted experiments on our PDMB dataset.
+Tab. \ref{tab:comparison_unsuper_pdmb} depicts that our proposed SMC outperforms ICC by a large margin, offering an improvement of more than 20$\%$ for all metrics on the PDMB dataset.
 The reason why ICC has poor performance is that it only exploits temporal information that encodes temporal dependencies of mouse social behaviours to explore the variations of related frames.
-However, such approach may lead to suboptimal representation learning performance due to complex and diverse behavioural patterns in long videos.
+However, this approach may lead to suboptimal representation learning performance due to complex and diverse behavioural patterns in long videos.
 In contrast, our proposed SMC integrates both temporal and semantic information, which encodes the behavioural correlations and behaviour-specific characteristics, respectively.
 By exploiting the intra- and inter-information variations, our framework is able to learn more discriminative frame-wise representations.

 We have also compared our entire framework, i.e., SMC-NCA with ICC using different settings of labelled data on our PDMB dataset.
 As presented in Tab. \ref{tab:comparison_sota_pdmb}, our approach achieves superior performance over ICC using only 10$\%$, 50$\%$ as well as 100$\%$ labelled data, thus demonstrating the effectiveness of our semi-supervised learning framework in modelling behavioural correlations of mice.
+Notably, the accuracy of our method varies across different datasets, with lower accuracy observed on the mouse behaviour dataset compared to human action datasets.
+This discrepancy may arise from several factors.
+First, mouse behaviours are often more complex and variable \cite{jiang2021multi,zhou2022cross}, with shorter durations and more frequent transitions between behaviours, leading to intricate behavioural correlations that are challenging to capture accurately.
+Second, our proposed method uses a temporal feature extractor originally designed for human action segmentation \cite{singhania2023c2f}.
+While effective for human actions, it may not adequately capture the unique features of mouse behaviour due to fundamental differences in movement patterns and action sequences.